 Your task is to identify customers from the 'Southern' region who have purchased at least one Transmission System in the year 2021.

-The data is stored in two tables, and .
+The data is stored in two tables, customers and purchases.

 Write a SQL query to filter the data according to the conditions.

-This PostgreSQL query first joins the and tables on the field.
+This PostgreSQL query first joins the customers and purchases tables on the customer_id field.
 It then filters the joined table to include only the rows where the customer's region is 'Southern', the purchased product is 'Transmission System', and the year of the purchase is 2021.
-The function is used to extract the year from the column.
+The DATE_PART function is used to extract the year from the purchase_date column.
 The resulting table includes the IDs and names of the customers who meet all the criteria.

-This query uses the SQL clause to find all records in the table where the name begins with 'Cha'.
-It uses the wildcard to match any sequence of characters after the string 'Cha', effectively filtering for cities that start with this pattern.
+This query uses the SQL LIKE clause to find all records in the Customers table where the city name begins with 'Cha'.
+It uses the % wildcard to match any sequence of characters after the string 'Cha', effectively filtering for cities that start with this pattern.
 The result is a table of customers living in such cities, useful for targeting direct marketing efforts.

 A clustered index is an index where the order of the rows in the database corresponds to the order of the rows in the index.
 Because of this, a table can only have one clustered index, but it can have multiple non-clustered indexes.